dhthwy/r/README.md

 # r

+"Sure would be nice to get clean.
+But damn did I try.
+And damn was I fucked for tryin."

 "
 This actually happened to a lady who is a close family friend.
 At one point, she worked at a convalescent home—not just for old people, but for folks who were a little nuts and couldn't take care of themselves.